mveres/FunctionalThinking/README.md

 EUR/GBP     0.8604         -0.0032     -0.37
 ```

+## #1

+a)
-1. Parse the string into a collection of objects.
+Parse the string into a collection of objects.
 Prove that your implementation is correct with unit tests.
 Example type of parsed data:

 `TypeScript`